idealparable/BibleQ/DidLazarusWriteJohn.md

 It could easily be that many people know some arguments I haven't been able to find, and that perhaps some of them would overturn all of this.

-The goal here is more to report what I already know and to do some of the groundwork in some of the more obviously relevant areas like John 21, or John 1, or the first use of DiLoved, as an initial default answer (not assuming it).
+The goal here is more to report what I already know and to do some of the groundwork in some of the more obviously relevant areas like John 21, or John 1, or the first use of DiscipleLoved, as an initial default answer (not assuming it).

 ## Fishy

 Let's look at the final chapter of John now, and see why it seems fishy to argue that the Unnamed Disciple who let Peter in can't be John because John as a fisherman can't know Caiaphas.

-That is that the DiLoved seems to be a fisherman.
+That is that the DiscipleLoved seems to be a fisherman.

 Here, we're *granting* the backwards statistics error, for sake of argument, just to see what would happen.